yusufharb/Ain-El-Naeb-Election-Campaign-Management-System/README.md

-# Ain-El-Naeb-Election-Campaign-Management-System
-This software and its source code are the exclusive property of the author.
-Permission is NOT granted to use, copy, modify, merge, publish, distribute, sublicense, or sell copies of this software or any part of it without explicit written permission from the author.
-This repository is provided for viewing only.
+# عين النائب - Ain El-Naeb
+Election Campaign Management System

+## Overview
+A proprietary full-stack system designed to manage, monitor, and analyze election campaigns.
+The platform provides tools for:
+- Campaign analytics
+- Volunteer management
+- Event scheduling
+- Reporting and dashboards

+## License
+This project is **proprietary software**.
+The source code is available for **viewing purposes only**.
+Any use, reproduction, or distribution without written permission from the author is strictly prohibited.

+## Project Structure